-Being a new residency, we expect you to have some questions about our program.
+Being we are still a relatively new residency, we expect you to have some questions about our program.
 This is an attempt to answer some of these questions:

-Question: How many residents will be in each class?
+Question: How many residents are in each class?

 Answer: 6 residents per year, for 3 years of residency training